B-Sreeja/Customer_segmentation/README.md

 Launch of features aligning with the customer demand Development of the product roadmap
 There are different products/solutions available in the market from packaged software to CRM products.
 Today, I will apply an unsupervised machine learning algorithm with Python.
-Project idea — Customer segmentation is a technique in which we divide the customers based on their purchase history, gender, age, interest, etc. It is useful to get this information so that the store can get help in personalize marketing and provide customers with relevant deals.
+# Project idea —
+Customer segmentation is a technique in which we divide the customers based on their purchase history, gender, age, interest, etc. It is useful to get this information so that the store can get help in personalize marketing and provide customers with relevant deals.
 With the help of this project, companies can run user-specific campaigns and provide user-specific offers rather than broadcasting same offer to all the users.
 Introduction
 Customer segmentation is the practice of dividing a customer base into groups of individuals that are similar in specific ways relevant to marketing, such as age, gender, interests and spending habits.
 Companies employing customer segmentation operate under the fact that every customer is different and that their marketing efforts would be better served if they target specific, smaller groups with messages that those consumers would find relevant and lead them to buy something.
 Companies also hope to gain a deeper understanding of their customers’ preferences and needs with the idea of discovering what each segment finds most valuable to more accurately tailor marketing materials toward that segment.
 Customer segmentation relies on identifying key differentiators that divide customers into groups that can be targeted.
 Information such as a customers’ demographics (age, race, religion, gender, family size, ethnicity, income, education level), geography (where they live and work), psychographic (social class, lifestyle and personality characteristics) and behavioral (spending, consumption, usage and desired benefits) tendencies are taken into account when determining customer segmentation practices.

-Image for post
-Benefits of customer segmentation include:
+# Benefits of customer segmentation include:

-Personalization
+1.Personalization
 Personalization ensures that you provide exceptional customer experience.
 2. Customer Retention
 It is 16 times as costly to build a long-term business relationship with a new customer than simply to cultivate the loyalty of an existing customer.